Important

 A passive node replica does not hold the exclusive lock and cannot write to the shared database.

-To avoid passive node replicas attempting to write to the database - any such attempt fails and produces an error - we use a coarse-grained guard on domain connectivity and API services.
+To avoid passive node replicas attempting to write to the database - any such attempt fails and produces an error - we use a coarse-grained guard on sync domain connectivity and API services.

 Lock Loss and Failover